 Ashby's Loudoun Monument Goes Purple4Polio

-Ashby de la Zouch Rotary has made historic progress towards a polio-free world by lighting up the Loudoun monument in Bath Street and will light the memorial again for the 2019 polio day on the 24th of October.
+Ashby de la Zouch Rotary has made historic progress towards a polio-free world by lighting up the Loudoun monument in Bath Street and the memorial was lit up again on the 24th of October.
 Collections at Aldi and Marks and Spencer raised £500 for the cause

 Purple is the colour of the dye placed on the little finger on the left hand of a child to show they have been immunised against polio, hence the name Purple4Polio.
 With millions of children to vaccinate, this makes it easier to see who has been protected and who has not.

 The Ashby de la Zouch Town Council agreed that the much loved Loudoun Monument should be lit up with purple light.
 In addition, the Ashby Rotary Club displayed End Polio Now so that the public are able to learn more about the audacious programme to eradicate polio from the face of the world.
 Every child in the world must be inoculated at a cost of only 30p per child.

 Ashby Rotary Club has forefronted the push in this last step to achieve the goal of a polio free world which will be a terrific legacy for the world.